azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL step-by-step Intelligent analytics.md

 2. Search for the name of your research group and select it from the list

 3. Select Delete in the command bar and confirm the deletion by re-typing the Resource group name and selecting Delete

+You should follow all steps provided _after_ attending the Hands-on lab.